iarjunsk/Ionic-Chat-App/README.md

 ![Ionic Chat](http://i2.wp.com/www.arjunsk.com/wp-content/uploads/2016/05/background.png)

 This is XMPP chat Client build using ionic Cordova.
 This is a very basic implementation.
-You can refer to my advanced implementation using Database here.

 For the complete tutorial series on how to build this app, Please visit